ollietiong/uk_house_prices/README.md

-# UK House Prices Data Analysis
+# UK House Price Dynamics Analysis and Forecasting (2006-2025)

-## Objective
+## Overview
-Investigate patterns in UK house prices, from 2004-2025 Some questions:
+Investigates patterns in UK house prices and indices, across counties and regions within the Uk from 2006-2025.

-Has the difference between house prices in different parts of the country reduced since Covid?
-Is there correlation between house prices and stamp duty relief post-covid?
+Growth dynamics, regional divergence and moment effects are explored.
+It explores the use of past trends to forecast furture price movements.

 ## Dataset
+The main dataset is the ONS government dataset (a csv)
 - Source - https://www.gov.uk/government/statistical-data-sets/uk-house-price-index-data-downloads-december-2025
-(Original dataset is a csv)
+Additional datasets are used to assign regions.

 ## Method